-The APOSO concludes that the system of professional development in BiH has not exhibited any significant changes over the previous reform.
+APOSO concludes that the system of professional development in BiH has not exhibited any significant changes over the previous reform.

 In addition, APOSO developed a Model for improving the system of continuous professional development for educators and expert associates in Bosnia and Herzegovina.
 The Model includes directions of professional development for achieving objectives and guidelines of raising awareness among teachers on how to improve professionalism and competencies.
-Moreover, in 2018, the APOSO developed a Model for establishing accreditation system for continuous professional development of teachers in vocational education.
-Also, under the program Erasmus+, BiH established an eTwinning portal intended for training of the teaching and non-teaching staff in educational institutions by means of exchanging professional experiences, and improving language and ICT skills.
-However, the actions at the national level are not mandatory for the cantons, Republika Srpska or Brcko District, as they can only be seen as recommendations.
+Moreover, in 2018, APOSO developed a Model for establishing an accreditation system for the continuous professional development of teachers in vocational education.
+Also, under the program Erasmus+, BiH established an eTwinning portal intended for training of teaching and non-teaching staff in educational institutions by means of exchanging professional experiences, and improving language and ICT skills.
+However, the actions at the national level are not mandatory for the cantons, Republika Srpska or Brčko District, as they can only be seen as recommendations.

-National catalogue of CPD in BiH does not exist.
-The APOSO developed a Catalogue of CPD Programs and tried to pilot it in two cantons; however, it seems that this publication is not publically available (Beara M, Petrović D., 2020).
-The aim of the CPD catalogue is to compile a list of trainings to be used by the ministries as a basis for organizing public calls and accredit training programs.
+No national catalogue of CPD exists in BiH.
+APOSO has developed a Catalogue of CPD Programs, and attempted to pilot it in two cantons; however, it seems that this publication is not publicly available (Beara M, Petrović D., 2020).
+The aim of the CPD catalogue is to compile a list of trainings to be used by the ministries as a basis for organizing public calls and accrediting training programs.

 In accordance with the planned processes they are leading, the Ministries decide what kinds of new training the teachers need.
-The Ministries invite the school directors to communicate their professional development needs – what are the the skills the teachers need, and then teachers give their opinions in surveys conducted by those who training program providers.
+The Ministries invite the school directors to communicate their professional development needs (what are the skills the teachers need?), and then teachers give their opinions in surveys conducted by the training program providers.

 The quality of trainers vary, as does the quality of training offered.
-For example, basic skills training, first level of training, was completed by almost all teachers, but there are no advanced or higher levels of training.
+For example, basic skills training, the first level of training, was completed by almost all teachers, but there are no advanced or higher levels of training.
 Such programs need to be designed and accredited.
 It is very hard to assess the training the teachers attend – quite often they are trained at the same competency level, even when the training has a different name or is offered by a different service provider.
-Improving accreditation of training programs is considered necessary and very useful.
+Improving the accreditation of training programs is considered necessary and very useful.

 Faculties, as the main education providers, have developed a catalogue of training courses they offer.
 The training is financed by cantonal ministries.
 By assessing the teachers participating in such training, ministries receive information on the quality of training, and then they may influence the faculties to improve their training courses.
 By 2002, the teachers’ faculties implemented training for teachers on the basis of the Memorandum on Cooperation signed with the Ministry of Civil Affairs.
-The training courses were focused on strictly professional area, primarily the teaching methods and PPDM.
+The training courses were focused on strictly professional areas: primarily teaching methods and PPDM.
 Occasionally, ministries issue calls for proposals for teacher trainings, and develop specifications and requirements for subjects and levels of training.